-Practical info: ITP, the tax you need to know before investing in Spain
+Practical Guide: ITP, the tax to know before investing in Spain

 Table of Contents

-The Impuesto sobre Transmisiones Patrimoniales (ITP), or Estate Transfer Tax in French, is a tax that cannot be ignored in the process of buying property in Spain.
+The Impuesto sobre Transmisiones Patrimoniales (ITP), or Property Transfer Tax in English, is an unavoidable tax in the real estate purchasing process in Spain.

-It often represents a significant proportion of the total cost of the transaction, reaching up to 11% of the property's value.
-Knowing this tax is essential to avoid unpleasant financial and legal surprises.
+It often represents a significant portion of the total transaction cost, potentially reaching up to 11% of the property value.
+Understanding this tax is essential to avoid unpleasant financial and legal surprises.

 A regional tax

-Spain is made up of 17 autonomous communities, each with its own ITP rates.
-Some regions, such as Madrid and Andalusia, have adopted low rates to attract investors.
+Spain is composed of 17 autonomous communities, each applying its own ITP rates.
+Some regions, such as Madrid or Andalusia, adopt low rates to attract investors.

 • Aragon: 8% to 10% (progressive rate)